Nullcline

 where $x'$ here represents a derivative of $x$ with respect to another parameter, such as time $t$.
 The $j$'th nullcline is the geometric shape for which $x_j'=0$.
 The equilibrium points of the system are located where all of the nullclines intersect.

 In a two-dimensional linear system, the nullclines can be represented by two lines on a two-dimensional plot; in a general two-dimensional system they are arbitrary curves.

+Nullclines are useful for visualization in phase plane plot analysis.
+Nullclines split the plot into regions of potentially similar dynamics.